redhat-performance/aimlperf_reg_tests/FFTW/OpenShift/templates/README.md

 # Template Files

-The contents of this folder are intended to be used for launching the OpenBLAS benchmark app in OpenShift on AWS, but you may also use it for a non-AWS OpenShift instance.
+The contents of this folder are intended to be used for launching the FFTW benchmark app in OpenShift on AWS, but you may also use it for a non-AWS OpenShift instance.

 The "standard" folder contains templates necessary for launching a basic FFTW image and build job, while the "nfd" folder contains necessary templates for launching an FFTW image and build job using [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery).
 To install Node Feature Discovery (NFD) on your OpenShift cluster, see https://github.com/openshift/cluster-nfd-operator.